-There are at least eight different versions of the 2023 Ford Explorer for shoppers to choose from, and every one is worth considering as they cover a broad range of specifications and budgets.
+There are at least eight different versions of the 2024 Ford Explorer for shoppers to choose from, and each is worth considering as they cover a broad range of specifications and budgets.
 The lineup starts with the entry-level Base Explorer, and from there, the range goes to the XLT, ST-Line, Timberline, Limited, ST, Platinum, and range-topping King Ranch.
 Rear-wheel drive is the standard format for all models other than the Timberline, but AWD is an option for every trim level.

 While many SUVs in the same class as the Explorer adopt an overtly utilitarian approach to exterior styling, the Ford delivers a sportier demeanor with performance available that lives up to the sporty styling.

 The Base Explorer is well equipped with standard 18-inch alloy wheels, plenty of active safety tech, seating for up to seven people across three rows, tri-zone automatic climate control, and an excellent 8.0-inch touchscreen infotainment system.
-The Explorer Base is the only model with a maximum seven-seat capacity, as all other models replace the second-row bench with a pair of very comfortable captain’s chairs.
-Most retail shoppers will likely start with the XLT trim that adds a ten-way power driver’s seat and heated front seats, opening up a swathe of options unavailable for the Base model.
+The Explorer Base is the only model with a maximum seven-seat capacity, as all other models replace the second-row bench for a pair of very comfortable captain’s chairs.
+Most retail shoppers are likely to start with the XLT trim that adds a ten-way power driver’s seat and heated front seats and opens up a swathe of options unavailable for the Base model.

 Platinum and King Ranch models touch on genuine luxury with standard features that include leather upholstery, Bang & Olufsen sound systems, a wireless charging pad, and an instrument panel cluster with a 12.3-inch digital screen.

-The 2023 Ford Explorer is among the most popular choices in the midsize crossover SUV segment for its style, performance, comfort, capability, and generous standard equipment levels.
-Discover what the Explorer can do for you with a test drive from Nelson Ford at 201 East Commonwealth Boulevard, Martinsville, VA, or call us at (276) 638-2331 to book an appointment that fits your schedule.
+The 2024 Ford Explorer is among the most popular choices in the midsize crossover SUV segment for its style, performance, comfort, capability, and generous standard equipment levels.
+Discover what the Explorer can do for you with a test drive from Nelson Ford at 201 East Commonwealth Boulevard, Martinsville, Virginia, or call us at (276) 638-2331 to book an appointment that fits your schedule.